jimmoua1/E_Commerce_Clothing/README.md

-This Project is a project focus on making a Clothing Shop Website.
+This Project is a Learning Project focus on making a Clothing Shop Website.
 Using most of the basic fundamentals and principle of React.

 Including the usage of

-- Class Components/Function Components
+- Class/Function Components
 - Redux
     - Optimized Components
 - Memoized